trifonnt/Karaf-Tutorial/camel/simple-blueprint/ReadMe.txt

 ----

 As karaf listens to changes to the files in the deploy folder you can change the file and save to update it in karaf.
-Open the file simplecamel.xml in the deploy folder using a text editor.
+Open the file simple-camel-blueprint.xml in the deploy folder using a text editor.

 Change "stream:out" to "log:simplecamel" and save the file.